-The remnants, ground down, were used as hardcore for roads, built to prop up shiny new tram lines that would rush people past the ‘dozer razed haunt, with a nonchalant … Continue reading
+With the battle lost, the remnants, ground down, were used as hardcore for roads, built to bolster shiny new tram lines that rush people past the ‘dozer razed haunt, with … Continue reading

 The title poem of my upcoming book and dissertation!
 Rooms seeping for pointing north; a coal head for illumination and air; coal fire that gave light and warmth; a griddle … Continue reading

 Well, look at these beauties!
 My new creative writing project is a short, non-linear story based around the theories of Boltzman, Everett, Schrodinger and Tegmark.
 It’s an experiment and a … Continue reading

 May 18th Mook seemed in a better mood today.
 Spiggy decided that something urgent needed doing, so undoing more rooms wouldn’t be the best idea.
 I don’t really think he … Continue reading

 June 4th Spiggy sleeps closest to the door, so when Mook knocked, I kicked him out to answer it.
 Mook arrived with breakfast.
 Breakfast in bed is getting to be … Continue reading